tuliofalmeida/dsco/README.md

 # Calcium Imaging Treatment using ROis; Numpy & Scipy pipeline

+C.I.T.R.O.N.S is a pipeline to peform the analysis of epifluroscence data, performing the processing of the raw data, determining the ROIs and measuring the metrics.
-In this repository I will store the codes developed during my rotation at [Development of the spinal cord organization](https://www.ibps.sorbonne-universite.fr/en/research/neuroscience/development-of-the-spinal-cord-organization) team.
+This work was developed at [Development of the spinal cord organization](https://www.ibps.sorbonne-universite.fr/en/research/neuroscience/development-of-the-spinal-cord-organization) lab.
+This pipeline was developed to perform the analysis presented in the paper Lafont et. al, 2023 (check [references](#references)).

 <p align="center">
   <img width="512" height="512" src="https://github.com/tuliofalmeida/dsco/blob/main/docs/logo.png">